-The most recent NPCC recommendation, the August 2019 programmatic and project recommendationsiii, continues to support the StreamNet project and further recommended that StreamNet continue its effort to expand its steering committee membership to agencies managing fish data and to initiate work on other priority NPCC program indicators including hatchery indicators.
-To this end StreamNet continues to seek opportunities for expanding the CAP HLIs to other categories and fish species.
-StreamNet's prioritization of work continues to be informed by the Five-Year Work Plan for the Coordinated Assessments Partnership (CAP).
+The most recent NPCC recommendation, the August 2019 programmatic and project recommendations^{III}, continues to support the StreamNet project.
+Specifically, the NPCC recommended that StreamNet continue its effort to expand its steering committee membership to agencies managing fish data and that StreamNet initiate work on other priority NPCC program indicators including hatchery indicators.
+To this end StreamNet continues to seek opportunities for expanding the Coordinated Assessments Partnership (CAP or Partnership) High Level Indicators (HLIs) to other categories and fish species.
+This intent has also resulted in a stronger relationship between StreamNet and the Pacific Northwest Aquatic Monitoring Partnership, by leveraging the existing PNAMP FMWG to serve as the forum to bring together biologists, data stewards, and other interested parties to refine existing StreamNet and CAP tools and to inform new data categories to be exchanged.
+StreamNet's prioritization of work continues to be informed by the Five-Year Work Plan for the Coordinated Assessments Partnership.